Introduction to While Loop in Java

 The syntax for while loop is shown below:

 Here, after a while keyword, we give condition in brackets.
 If this condition returns true, then the code written under curly braces will be executed.
 So as to terminate the while loop, the condition needs to be updated every time the loop is executed.
 The syntax for this is provided below:

 While (Boolean Condition)

 Below is the workflow diagram of the while loop.
 When the main program is executed, and the program encounters a while loop in the program.
 The condition corresponding to while loop is checked, which is written in brackets.
 If the condition is met to return true, then the control enters the loop body.
 This loop is executed until the condition returns false.
 Once this condition returns false, then while loop is terminated.
 Then the code written out of the while loop is executed, and accordingly, the result is generated.

 Below are some of the code snippets which demonstrate the use of while loop

 This loop is an infinite loop because we have hardcoded True (1) here.
 Hence we should be very careful when working with a while loop and give proper terminating condition otherwise;, the loop will run into an infinite loop.

 System.out.println ("press ctrl+c to exit");

 This is a simple program to iterate 10 times and print the numbers from 1 to 10.
 Once the condition returns false in a while loop, the control will come out of the loop.
-Here variable “i” is initialized with 1. “i” is compared as precondition written (which is “i” should be less than or equal to 10).
+Here variable “i” is initialized with 1. “i” is compared as a precondition written (which is “i” should be less than or equal to 10).
 The “i” is incremented by one (because of i++) every time the loop is executed.
-When “i” becomes 11 the condition return false and loop will be terminated printing numbers starting from one to ten in output screen.
+When “i” becomes 11, the condition returns false, and the loop will be terminated printing numbers starting from one to ten on the output screen.
 Since we are using System.out.println to print the numbers, here “ln” after print ensures that every number I printed in the next line.
 If we would have used print instead of println then the numbers would have printed in the same line without spaces.